-Predict and mitigate project risk to delight PSO customers and stakeholders
+Predict and mitigate project risk to delight customers and stakeholders

 Forecast or flounder